-You may choose when this power of attorney is to commence operation.
-Tick the box that corresponds to when you want this power of attorney to operate.
-4. Commencement
+?). c ommencement

-This power of attorney operates: [Tick one option only]
+This power of attorney operates: Tick the applicable box below (one only)

 Immediately;

-On and From/ up to and including/
+On and from up to and

-(specify dates)
+including ; (specify dates)

-☐ Whilst I am overseas;
+Whilst I am overseas;

-Dther
+Other

 If no option is selected or the options chosen are unclear or inconsistent, I intend that the power of attorney will operate immediately.

-5. Your signature to make the appointment
+Your signature to make the appointment

-Signature:

-You must sign and your signature must be witnessed.
-Date://

-Signature of witness

-Full name and address of witness

-The witness must be someone over the age of 18 and who is not an attorney under this power of attorney.
+DATE:

 6. Attorney responsibilities

-Your attorney must do the following:
+You r attorney must do the followir ng:

-Keep your money and property separate from the attorney's money and property.
+a) l· ) Keep your money and property separate from the attorney's money and property.

-Please make your attorney aware of their obligations by showing this clause 6 to them.
-You and your attorneys should also read the Important Information section at the end of this document. b) Keep reasonable accounts and records of your money and property.
+b) H b) Keep reasonable accounts and records of your money and property.

-c) Not benefit from being an attorney, unless expressly authorised by you.
+c) [ c) Not benefit from being an attorney, unless expressly authorised by you.

-d) Always act in your best interests.
+d) A d) Always act your best interests.

-e) Always act honestly in all matters concerning your legal and financial affairs.
+e) A Always act honestly in all matters co oncerning you legal and financial affairs.

 Failure to do so may incur civil and/or criminal penalties.

 NSW LRS OFFICE USE ONLY

-Please see a solicitor should the attorney fail to abide by their responsibilities.
-The Police or the Supreme Court of